proffapt/code-runner/README.md

-run file -->> compiles and executes the executable run --cc=<compiler> file -->> compiles the *.c file with specified compiler run--cxx=<compiler> file -->> compiles the *.cpp file with specified compiler run --debug file -->> compiles the file in debug mode and executes it run clean -->> removes debug folder, .out and temp files
+run file -->> compiles and executes the executable run --cc=<compiler> file -->> compiles the *.c file with specified compiler run--cxx=<compiler> file -->> compiles the *.cpp file with specified compiler run --debug file -->> compiles the file and pipes it to the specified debugger run clean -->> removes debug folder, .out and temp files
 ```
 <p align="right">(<a href="#top">back to top</a>)</p>